Skip to main content

 Here are 10 Earth Day activities for kids to help you celebrate our planet with your child on Earth Day.
 Use these activities to help your child appreciate the wonders of this beautiful world – the only one we know of so far that supports life in the Universe – and as a starting point for exploring the issues our planet faces and what we can all do to help.

 For more ways to celebrate Earth Day, I’ve created a free printable (use recycled paper!)
 Earth Day activity pack for kids that includes an Earth appreciation page, an Earth Day quiz, puzzles (including an Earth Day word search) and Earth-themed colouring pages.
-Sign up to the Pale Blue Marbles mailing list to download this and all other activity packs I’ve created for my other posts (you’ll receive maximum 1-2 emails per month and access to all future activity packs – unsubscribe any time!)

 Activity pack for Earth Day